salehaTanveer/swagger_with_flask/README.md

 # swagger_with_flask
-A practive project to generate api docs using swagger using Flask-RESTPlus.
+A practice project to generate api docs using swagger using Flask-restx.